nens/ggmn-qgis/readme.rst

 Usage
 -----

-Zoom to the area you want to see.
-Currently the coordinate system needs to be set to ``EPSG:4326``, this will be fixed later on.

 Via the menu bar, open "Plugins > GGMN Lizard integration > Download from Lizard" and fill in your username/password.
 (TODO: select period).